Chapter 9 · Week 11

 The South China Sea: Competing Claims in the Pacific

-The South China Sea is one of the world's most strategically important waterways — carrying over $3 trillion in trade annually and sitting atop vast oil and gas reserves.
-China has built artificial islands and military installations on disputed reefs, claiming nearly the entire sea.
+The South China Sea is one of the world's most strategically important waterways, carrying over $3 trillion in trade annually and sitting atop vast oil and gas reserves.
+China has built artificial islands and military installations on disputed reefs, claiming nearly the entire sea based on the "Nine-Dash Line."
 Multiple nations dispute these claims.
 You are attending an ASEAN emergency summit to negotiate a Code of Conduct.

 You claim the South China Sea based on the "Nine-Dash Line," citing historical fishing rights going back centuries.
 Your island-building program is complete.
-You reject the 2016 international tribunal ruling against your claims and see this as a matter of national sovereignty.
+You reject the 2016 international tribunal ruling against your claims and see this as a matter of national sovereignty and territorial integrity.

 China's artificial islands are within your Exclusive Economic Zone (EEZ).
 Your fishermen are being blocked from traditional fishing grounds.
 You won the 2016 tribunal ruling but China ignores it.
-You need US support but also depend on Chinese investment.
+You need US support but also depend on Chinese investment and trade.

 You have the longest history of conflict with China and the most to lose.
 You claim the Paracel and Spratly Islands and have your own island-building program.
-You want a strong multilateral agreement but must balance your economic ties with China.
+You want a strong multilateral agreement but must balance your economic ties with China against sovereignty concerns.

 Your Decision: Draft three key principles for a South China Sea Code of Conduct.
 How does the physical geography of the sea (shallow continental shelf, island chains, shipping lanes) shape each country's strategic interests?
 Can a geographic compromise be reached?